semaphoreci/docs/docs/essentials/parameterized-promotions.md

 ---
-Description: Deployment and delivery are managed with promotions, which may be performed automatically or manually, depending on user-defined conditions.
+Description: Use parameterized promotions to improve code reusability and to dynamically configure your promotions and deployments.
 ---

 # Parameterized Promotions

 The **parameterized promotions** feature allows users to pass parameters to promotion pipelines.
-You can do this either through a form in the UI, through Semaphore API, or on auto-promotions by setting up default values.
+You can do this either via a form in the UI, via the Semaphore API, or on auto-promotions by setting up default values.

 The core advantage of this feature is **code reusability**.
-Instead of having to create many promotion pipelines that have almost identical configurations, users can now create a single pipeline and rely on parameters for smaller but critical differences.
+It is no longer necessary to create many promotion pipelines with almost identical configurations.
+Users can now create a single pipeline and rely on parameters for smaller but critical differences.

 ## Configuring the promotion parameters
-Let's start with defining which parameters will our promotion support.
+Let's start with defining the parameters that our promotion will support.

 In your `.yml` file, when defining the promotion you can set up as many parameters as you want.